chop-dbhi/varify-site/index.md

 <div class="row-fluid">
   <div class="span6">
     <h2>What is Verify?</h2>
-        <p>Next generation sequencing technologies are allowing researchers to generate millions of genomic
+        <p>Varify is an integrated data warehouse and analysis suite that enables a researcher to annotate variants one
-			variants routinely, and this growth of data provides opportunities to uncover information involving allele frequencies and variant differences between various samples, patients, and cohorts.
-This large amount of data presents data management and use challenges that Varify exists to solve.
-Varify is an integrated data warehouse and analysis suite that enables a researcher to annotate variants one sample at a time.</p>
+			sample at a time.
+Next generation sequencing technologies are allowing researchers to generate millions of genomic variants routinely, and this provides opportunities to uncover information involving allele frequencies and variant differences between various samples, patients, and cohorts. </p>
         </p>
   </div>
   <div class="span6">